-Join this interactive workshop and fill your facilitation, teaching, and leadership toolbox with experiential, brain-based techniques to inspire, motivate and promote engagement and buy-in.
+Join this interactive workshop and fill your teaching, counseling, or facilitation toolbox with experiential, brain-based techniques to inspire, motivate and promote engagement and buy-in.
 Take away innovative methods to get your groups moving, talking and reflecting.
-Empower participants to take ownership of learning, practice social-emotional skills, and build a positive, and supportive group environment.
-Teach and reinforce academic or training material in novel ways to differentiate instruction and enhance learning.
+Empower participants to take ownership of learning, practice social-emotional skills, and build a positive, and supportive learning community.
+Teach and reinforce academic, social-emotional learning, or training material in novel ways to differentiate instruction and enhance learning.
 Leave with creative inspiration and new perspectives on your role as a facilitator, educator, or leader.

 We will explore:

-- Experiential, brain-based strategies to actively engage participants physically, emotionally, socially and intellectually in group development, academic, social-emotional learning, training, or vision setting and team-development.
+- Experiential, brain-based strategies to actively engage participants physically, emotionally, socially and intellectually in group development, academic, social-emotional learning, training, or group development.

 - New research from the field of educational neuroscience that supports and informs experiential education, facilitation, group-building, instructional design, and social-emotional learning